 The History of Cabazon Dinosaurs

 The first dinosaur to appear at Cabazon Dinosaurs was the Brontosaurus, built by former Knott’s Berry Farm theme park artist and sand sculptor Claude Bell.
 Bell decided to build the steel-and-concrete dinosaur in order to attract more visitors to his now permanently closed Wheel Inn Diner next door.
-Construction on Dinny the Dinosaur began in 1964 and was completed 9 years later.
+Construction on Dinny the Dinosaur began in 1964 and was completed 11 years later.
+The giant apatosaurus is arguably the largest dinosaur in America.
 Mr. Rex was completed in 1981.

 Cabazon Dinosaurs has over fifty dinosaurs, a dinosaur dig and fossil panning.
 It is the perfect pit stop along interstate 10 to stretch your legs, snap some pictures, and be on your merry way.
 The location also adds to the experience, because you are far away from any major city.
 So it looks like the dinosaurs are living in their natural habitat.